Globular cluster distributions as a dynamical probe of dark matter: Results: UDG-DF44

 \subsection{Results}

-Fig.~\ref{fig:Burk_LCDFs_DF44} shows the GC luminosity CDF of core models of DF44, assuming GC initial conditions match the stellar body.
-DM-free models are disfavored by the data.
-We show more detailed information in Figs.~\ref{fig:DF44_Burk_details} and~\ref{fig:DF44_NFW_details}.
+Figs.~\ref{fig:DF44_Burk_details} and~\ref{fig:DF44_NFW_details} show detailed results for core and cusp models, comparing scenarios that pass and scenarios that fail the GC luminosity CDF test.

-The GC data of DF44 becomes consistent with DM-free models for significant initial stretch (see Tab.~\ref{tab:DF44summarycore} below).
-We show a detailed example in Fig.~\ref{fig:DF44_NoDM}.
-Although this model survives our luminosity criterion, it shows tension in the mass-radius scatter plot (left panel) and could perhaps be disfavored in a more detailed analysis.
+Notably, the GC data of DF44 becomes roughly consistent with DM-free models if we allow significant initial stretch.
+We show an example in Fig.~\ref{fig:DF44_NoDM} (see also Tab.~\ref{tab:DF44summarycore}).
+Although the model in Fig.~\ref{fig:DF44_NoDM} survives our luminosity criterion, it shows tension in the mass-radius scatter plot (left panel) and could perhaps be disfavored in a more detailed analysis.